aegilops/spdx-dependency-submission-action/README.md

         filePath: "_manifest/spdx_2.2/"
 ```

+### Running inside a matrix

-Add support for running inside a matrix by overriding the default correlater unique identifier to include the job+matrix values.
+Add support for running inside a matrix by overriding the default `correlater` unique identifier to include the job+matrix values.
 Consider these sample steps:

 ```yaml
       # Format corrleator as "job(matrixvalue1, matrixvalue2, ... )" or just "job" with a null matrix